Skin Conditions vs Skin Types – What’s the Difference?

-Sensitized skin tends to develop over the years, often because of environmental factors, using unsuitable products, certain medications and lifestyle factors.
+Sensitised skin tends to develop over the years, often because of environmental factors, using unsuitable products, certain medications and lifestyle factors.
 It can be treated and restored to non-sensitized whereas sensitive skin, you’re stuck with.

 Added to this, your skin type can change with the seasons, hormones and environmental factors which may cause dryness, sensitivity or oiliness.